trandannyy/flask-on-docker/README.md

 The `-v` brings down associated volumes.

-Then, we can run the line:
+Then, we can run the lines:

 ```
 docker compose -f docker-compose.prod.yml up -d --build
+docker compose -f docker-compose.prod.yml exec web python manage.py create_db
 ```
-This line starts up the service so that we can begin using it.
+This first line starts up the service so that we can begin using it.
 Note, that the `-d` stands for "daemon" which runs the service in the background.

+The second line creates the table to store images for the service.

-To ensure it is working, you can try running `docker ps -a` to see if there are processes, otherwise, proceed with the next step!
+To ensure everything is working, you can try running `docker ps -a` to see if there are processes, otherwise, proceed with the next step!

 **Phase 2**